vidjil/vidjil/doc/user.md

 This can also be due to clustering results of different analysis programs, for example with different releases of vidjil-algo.

-## Can I see all the clones and all the reads ?
+## Can I see all the clones and all the reads?

 The interest of NGS/RepSeq studies is to provide a deep view of any V(D)J repertoire.
 The underlying analysis softwares (such as vidjil-algo)